lrq3000/csg_datafusion/README.md

 * A Dicoms to Nifti batch convertor, using external tools.
 This allows to convert in a standardardized layout, then you can do manual preprocessing once and for all on the whole NIFTI files database, and finally you can use the data selector to extract sub-populations anytime you want later, without having to redo the manual preprocessing steps.
 * **Data selector** with freeform rules, similarly to SQL in relational databases but using dataframes and Python.

+Note this toolset is unicode ready, it should support any set of characters, although it was optimized for latin-1 datasets.

 ## Usage and steps order
 Please place all original databases in a folder "databases_original".
 After running each step, please move all generated databases into a folder "databases_output".